 Background checks and child abuse clearances are done on all YMCA of Greater Brandywine employees, including camp counselors.
 In addition, YMCA counselors are certified in CPR and First Aid and complete a rigorous training process that includes 30-40 hours of training covering topics such as parent communication, lesson planning, safety and risk management, special needs and water safety.

 What’s included in the camp cost?
 Is financial assistance offered?

 For most, cost is a big factor in selecting a camp.
 Costs can range, but don’t assume that the most expensive camps are better than the others.
 Take the time to evaluate what each camp offers and ask what’s included in your fee.
-For example, the YMCA of Greater Brandywine offers before and after camp care at no additional cost to those enrolled in camp.
-Many camps, including ours, also offers discounts for siblings.
-Many also offer discounts if you register early (our early bird discount runs through February 28).
-And finally, as a non-profit organization, the YMCA is able to offer financial assistance to those unable to pay the standard fees.
-Simply ask your local branch for details if interested.
+For example, the YMCA of Greater Brandywine offers before and after camp time at no additional cost to those enrolled in camp.

 Many camps, such as the Y, offer discounts for siblings and early registration and offer financial assistance as well.
 Do your research to take advantage of all the possible discounts available to you and be sure you take advantage of those discount dates.